 Left-handed pitcher is one of three Mids in program history to earn second-team nod

-Bobby Applegate is in his third season with Navy baseball as he joined the staff as the team's pitching coach in August of 2014.
+Bobby Applegate is in his fourth season with Navy baseball as he joined the staff as the team's pitching coach in August of 2014.
 A veteran of the collegiate baseball ranks, Applegate came to Annapolis after three seasons at UC Riverside.